fringewidth/steer-clear/README.md

 # stupid-search

-This is my MATS application project: an unsupervised method to search for steerable directions in language model embedding space.
+an unsupervised method to search for steerable directions in language model embedding space.

 ## What's here